gissemari/PeruvianSignLanguage/3.Classification/ChaLearn-2021-LAP/readme.md

 Guide to make this model work

-According to the original model ChaLearn, we are asked to create folders:
-0. 	mkdir -p project/data/{mp4,kp,kpflow2} for Linux and mkdir -p project/data/mp4/{train,val,test} for Linux or Create manually if in Windows
+0. According to the original model ChaLearn, we are asked to create folders.
+If in Windows, create manually: mkdir -p project/data/{mp4,kp,kpflow2} mkdir -p project/data/mp4/{train,val,test}

 1. Run "sh 1-erraseDataset.sh"